SIR4GO/Generic-notification-system/README.md

 # Generic-Notification-module
-Project is generic notification module that has independent platform interface, module can integrate with another systems in order to send notification.
+Project is generic notification module that has independent platform interface, module can integrate with another systems in order to send notification on four channels (sms - email - browser popup - android)

 # technologies